Rajasthan: A Tactile Textile Tour

 lunch at Anokhi Cafe

-visit Nila House to see their latest exhibition, if anything else is on in jaipur we could visit or relax in our hotel's garden.
+visit Nila House to see their latest exhibition, if anything else is on in Jaipur we could visit or relax in our hotel's garden.

 B